 1. Get your marketing foundations in place, to begin with before you do anything.

-2. Before you start planning look at all of your costs.
+2. Before you start planning how to run a yoga retreat look at all of your costs.
 Start playing with figures in a spreadsheet so you understand your budget and pricing.

 3. Lastly, survey your students and get feedback about what they want from your retreat.
 This will help you how to market a yoga retreat in a way that resonates with your students.